The stats are in, and here are the most popular ecoXplorer posts of 2020

-You are a smart group of followers who want to avoid being ripped-off, since most of the top posts are our “scam alert” advisories.
+You are a smart group of followers who want to avoid being ripped-off, since several top posts are our “scam alert” advisories.

-And you are an eclectic bunch, since other top posts ranged from endangered animals to a kitschy stretch limousine.
+And you are an eclectic bunch, since other top posts ranged from endangered animals to travel safety and a kitschy stretch limousine.

 Drum roll please.